luciusmagn/magnusi.tech/posts/huoh.md

 Right now, she, her brother Azwater and the rest of the crew were escaping their pursuers, with only two days between their ship and the ships of those, who were after them.

-Azwater, Fira and the crew were running low on supplies and Geoffrey Brimes was injured, they urgently needed to make a stop.
+Azwater, Fira, and the crew were running low on supplies and, Geoffrey Brimes was injured, they urgently needed to make a stop.

 It took them three days of sailing to reach Dead Whale Port, the closest pirate